 Initially we’re going to be focusing on giving you easy access to your clients, your tasks and your activities while you’re on the road.
 Logging time and making notes will be a key part of the mobile experience, perfect for people who want to use their iPhone as their timekeeping companion or their Android device as their way of making a comment on an activity on a project they’re managing right from the stream.

-The Quotes Module is going to be the bridge between the Sales module and the Projects as well as the Retainers modules going forward.
+Quotes is going to be the bridge between the Sales product and the Projects as well as the Retainers going forward.
 You’ll be able to create a simple quote, put in some project components or line items complete with quantities, inclusions, rates and total prices as well as specify a retainer or contract with included hours and renewal periods.

 You’ll be able to email your client a quote and if they accept it, you’ll then have a record of their acceptance as well as a dead easy way to create your project plan or retainer - all based on what was created and agreed to in the quote.

-It is worth mentioning that our Quotes module is not going to be as powerful, flexible and pretty as the offering from our friends and partner, Quoteroller.
-We think that users of the our Quotes module will be creating and sending higher volumes of lower value (and certainly less detailed) quotes, whereas our friends at Quoteroller are still the best platform for creating beautiful, interactive and winning proposals.
+It is worth mentioning that Quotes product is not going to be as powerful, flexible and pretty as the offering from our friends and partner, Quoteroller.
+We think that users of Quotes product will be creating and sending higher volumes of lower value (and certainly less detailed) quotes, whereas our friends at Quoteroller are still the best platform for creating beautiful, interactive and winning proposals.

 More than three quarters of businesses using Accelo engage contractors on a regular basis and with technology improving all the time our clients have told us they intend to work with contractors more frequently in the future.